-It’s a plant with a long history and it’s a staple of Andean people.
+We are talking about a plant with a long history.
+It’s a staple of Andean people.
 Amaranth is in fact a variety native to Central America, long forgotten, but slowly renowned and reintroduced in the recent couple of decades as a food in Europe and the US.

 Today it’s greatly appreciated, especially because of its absence of gluten for people suffering of celiac disease, but also those who stick to vegetarian or vegan choice of life, thanks to its rich vegetable protein resource.

 The plant adapts to different climates, that’s why its present in all continents and it’s also very resistant to pathogens.
 Looking like a small plant with dark red inflorescence (also used for decoration), it has edible seeds that are eaten after cooking a while, usually 45 to 50 minutes.
 It’s recommended not to combine the seeds with other protein foods, rather you should mix it with vegetables.